Food Quality: 3 Stars

 Liquor: Full service, vibrant bar with a good selection of beers and specialty cocktails

-Pascal and Sabine is one of the top restaurants in Asbury Park and one of the top French restaurants in Monmouth County.
+Pascal and Sabine is a popular Asbury Park restaurant for millenials and one of the top French brasseries in Monmouth County for ambiance.

-This is one of the four Asbury Park restaurants owned by the Smith group, who currently own the popular Porta, Goldie's, and Brickwall Tavern.
+This is one of the four Asbury Park restaurants owned by the Smith group, who currently own the popular Annex, Little Buddy Hideway, Porta, and the Brickwall Tavern.

-Pascal and Sabine is an upscale version of a French/European Brasserie where dining patrons come to enjoy quality, simply prepared food, and top end drinks in an atmosphere of elegance.
+Pascal and Sabine is an upscale version of a French/European Brasserie where dining patrons come to enjoy quality, simply prepared food, and high end drinks in an atmosphere of elegance.

-The interior is eclectic and elegant with an ambiance that is apt to be found in NYC.
+The interior is eclectic and elegant with rich decor and ambiance that is apt to be found in NYC.
 There is seating for 80 in the dining room, 18 more at the main circular bar (with no TV's) and 20 additional seats in the lounge area, which features a round espresso bar and a salon menu.

 The decor is rich in its use of colors, fabrics, wood, mirrored/exposed brick walls and soft lighting, There are cave-like banquettes, artwork of Paolo Ventura, and to enhance the feeling of being in Paris, there is French pop music playing in the background.

 There is also a bakery bar with a back entrance for those seeking a fresh baguette to go.
-Fresh bread is baked on premises daily.
+Fresh bread is baked daily on the premises.

 They serve an excellent Brunch on Saturday & Sunday.